 Taliesin Institute

-The goal of the Taliesin Institute is to create a community of learners and, in the process, to raise awareness not only about architecture but about ourselves and our society.
+The goal of the Taliesin Institute is to foster a community of learners and, in the process, to raise awareness not only about architecture but about ourselves and our society.

 College and University Programs